yunhygkim/dcshell/README.md

 * Mac OS X 10.9.5 or newer

-	The provided code was tested on a MacBook Air, with Mac OSX 10.9.5 and 10.11.6.
+	The provided code was currently  tested on a MacBook Air, with Mac OSX 10.9.5 and 10.11.6.

 * CMake 2.6 or newer